About the Service

 If the student appears to be in distress, but not potentially suicidal or violent:

-- Option 3: Arrange a wellness check through additional campus resources
+- Option 3: Arrange a wellness check through additional campus resources, with the Residential Life office or the Dean of Students office.

-- Option 4: Seek consultation / advice from a counselor outside of Trinity.
+- Option 4: Seek consultation / advice from a counselor inside our office.

 What to Expect